nanoc/nanoc.app/content/docs/4-basic-concepts.md

 Items are the basic building blocks of a nanoc-powered site.
 An item consist of content and metadata attributes.

 Items are structured hierarchically.
 Each item has an identifier that consists of slash-separated parts, which reflects this hierarchy.
-There is one “root” or “home” page which has path `/`; other items will have paths such as `/journal/2008/some-article/`.
+There is one “root” or “home” page which has identifier `/`; other items will have identifiers such as `/journal/2008/some-article/`.
 The hierarchy of files in the `content` directory reflects this hierarchy.

 Items can be textual or binary.
 If the extension of the item is included in the site configuration’s `text_extension` array, it is considered to be textual; otherwise, it will be binary.
 Site assets such as images, audio files and movies should be binary.
 Binary items don’t have their content stored in-memory.
 Instead, binary items have a filename pointing to the file containing the content.